simpleidserver/SimpleIdServer/docs/documentation/uma20/protectresource.md

 * Run the REST.API.

 ```
-cd src\UmaHost
+cd src\WebApi
 dotnet run --urls=http://localhost:60004
 ```

 ## Access to the protected resource

-Execute the [POSTMAN requests](https://documenter.getpostman.com/view/574127/UVXgMd2X#20586cf6-f530-4ece-8710-c9bb1221a3e3) in the correct order to access to the protected resource.
+Execute the [POSTMAN requests](https://documenter.getpostman.com/view/574127/UVXgNHuq) in the correct order to access to the protected resource.
 The collection contains the following requests :
-1. If an empty HTTP request (with no Authorization header) is passed to the GET operation then a permission ticket (valids on a specific UMA resource and scope) will be returned.
+1. The external client is passing an  emtpy request to the GET operation therefore a permission ticket valids on a specific UMA resource and one or more scopes is returned by the REST.API.
-2. An access token valids on a specific user profile is returned.
+2. The external client is using the `password` grant-type to get an access token valids on a specific user profile.
+3. The external client is using the `uma_ticket` grant-type to get a Relying Party Token (RPT).
+When the request is executed for the first time then a JSON object `request_submitted` is returned.
+It indicates that a request has been added and must be confirmed by the Resource Owner `sub`.
-3. An access token valids on a specific protected resource and scope is returned.
-Navigate to the [UMA website](http://localhost:60003), authenticate with the credentials - login : `sub`, password: `password`, click on `My received requests` and confirm the request.
+    1. Navigate to the [UMA website](http://localhost:60003), authenticate with the credentials - login : `sub`, password: `password`, click on `My received requests` and confirm the request.
+	2. Reissue the request from 1 to 3.
+At the end, an access token (Relying Party Token or RPT) should be returned.

 ![My received requests](images/uma-3.png)

-4. The picture is returned because the access token has the permission to access to the protected resource.
+4. The external client is passing the Relying Party Token (RPT)to the GET operation.
+Finally, the picture is returned to the caller.